andytudhope/living-blue-book/source/knowledge_repo/index.md

 "The most important thing is to explain to people what sound does [...]
 Why is it that there is an emotive quality to sound?
 In other words, how to listen: how to attach yourself to the first sound in the hope of staying with it until the end." — Daniel Barenboim

+"I had been drawn into these tones which in their apparent monotony recalled the eternal recurrence of all things existing and knocked at the doors of your own feelings and called forth, step by step, all that had been moving in you without your knowledge . . . laid bare something that had always been there and now became obvious to you with a vividness that made your heart pound \[...\] a rushing of wheels out of eternity into eternity, without measure or limit or goal, a breathless, reckless tightrope-walker's run over knife-edge precipices, through one eternal present, towards an awareness that was freedom, and power, and beyond all thought.
+And, suddenly, in the midst of an uprising sweep: a stop and a deadly silence.
+Brutal.
+Honest.
+Clean." — Muhammad Asad

 "Had I known how listening is superior to speaking, I would not have wasted my life preaching." — Farīd ud-Dīn ʿAṭṭār

 "From pure sensation to the intuition of beauty, from pleasure and pain to love and the mystical ecstasy and death — all the things that are fundamental, all the things that, to the human spirit, are most profoundly significant, can only be experienced, not expressed.
 The rest is always and everywhere silence." — Aldous Huxley